Corey Feldman: Personal life

 Feldman stated that he began the "Emancipation Proclamation in Hollywood" at age 15, when he was granted emancipation from his parents.
-He stated that he was worth $1 million by age 15, and by the time the judge ordered the bank records to come forward, only $40,000 remained.
+He stated that he was worth $1 million by age 15, and by the time the judge ordered the bank records to be supplied, only $40,000 remained.

 On March 28, 2018, Feldman claimed that he received a small puncture wound and admitted himself to a hospital.
 It was later reported by the police that he had no lacerations.

 Feldman is a Democrat and an advocate for animal welfare and animal rights; he has adhered to a vegetarian diet since his youth.
-He appeared with his wife in a PETA ad campaign promoting vegetarianism.
+He appeared with his second wife in a PETA ad campaign promoting vegetarianism.
 He was awarded the Paws of Fame Award by the Wildlife WayStation for his dedication to animal rights.
 Feldman holds beliefs in the paranormal.

 Drug and alcohol abuse

 Feldman has spoken publicly about his struggles with drug addiction and alcoholism, which he said started due to abuse from his mother and his sexual abuse while in the film industry.
-In September 1990, he was charged with possession of heroin in what was described as his second narcotics-related charge since March 1990.
-He has said that he underwent a 10-month rehabilitation process to recover from his addiction to heroin.
+In September 1990, he was charged with possession of heroin, in his second narcotics-related charge since March 1990.
+In October 1990, Feldman entered a live-in drug program.
+In December 1990, he was suspended from the program for rules violations.

+On December 10, 1990, Feldman, who three days prior was arrested for a third time for both driving with a suspended driver's license, legally agreed to enter drug rehabilitation as part of a plea deal.
+As a result of his December 7, 1990 arrest, which followed his suspension from the live-in drug program, Feldman was not allowed to be released from custody through bail on this occasion.
+In 2017, he said that he underwent a 10-month rehabilitation process to recover from an addiction to heroin.

-In October 2016, he denied being on drugs when he performed on the Today program the previous month.
+In October 2016, Feldman denied being on drugs when he performed on the Today program in September.

 In October 2017, his band was pulled over in Mangham, Louisiana.
-His security guard and four other members of his group were charged with drug crimes, including possession of Xanax.
+Feldman was in possession of marijuana and driving while his driver's license was suspended.
+He was charged with misdemeanor possession of marijuana, driving under suspension, and speeding.
+He paid a $640 fine.